Trump plans second White House event for Barrett as Senate takes up nomination

-WASHINGTON (Reuters) - The White House planned a Monday night celebration of the Republican Senate’s expected confirmation of Amy Coney Barrett to the U.S. Supreme Court, a month after a similar event was linked to a COVID-19 outbreak that preceded President Donald Trump’s own infection.
+WASHINGTON (Reuters) - The White House on Monday planned a celebration to celebrate the Republican Senate’s expected confirmation of President Donald Trump’s conservative nominee Amy Coney Barrett to the Supreme Court, one a month after a similar event was linked to a COVID-19 outbreak that infected the president, among others.

-While Democrats have fiercely opposed the conservative jurist’s nomination, Trump’s fellow Republicans hold a 53-47 Senate majority and her confirmation to a lifetime post on the court seems assured.

 Barrett, a federal appeals court judge, is Trump’s third selection for the court, enabling him to remake it in a dramatic fashion as part of his success in moving the broader federal judiciary to the right since taking office in 2017.